nielsvanvelzen/jellyfin-changelog/README.md

 The GitHub owner+repository in the format `owner:repository`.
 Like `jellyfin/jellyfin-androidtv`.

-### project
+### milestone

-The GitHub project id to read pull requests from.
-This is appended to the url when opening the project.
+The GitHub milestone name to read pull requests from.

 ### previousReleases

 An array of tags to read descriptions from to filter out changelog entries.
 Normally used between beta releases to only list new changes.

+## groups

+Array of changelog groups.
+Either `{ "type": "changelog" }` for all "left over" pull requests or an object with the following properties:

+### name

+The name of the group.

+### labels

+String array with the labels a pull request must have any of.

-### highlightLabels
+### exclusive

-An array of label names to use for the `addHighlights` option.
+When set to true the pull requests in this list will never be added to the left over group.

 ### addContributors